etiennebacher/spoiler/README.md

 # spoiler

 The goal of `{spoiler}` is to blur any HTML elements (text, plots, etc.) in R Shiny apps, so that spoilers are avoided.
+This is an adaptation of [spoiler-alert.js](https://github.com/joshbuddy/spoiler-alert).

 ## Installation